tharith-p/toasting/README.md

 ```

 ## Options
 There are the avilable config option for making toast.
-Only `title` is required. toast will default if config property is not specified.
+Only `title` is required. toast will set to default if config property is not specified.

 ```javascript
 {